eswanson166/syntactic-adaptation-and-word-learning/README.md

 # Syntactic adaptation and word learning

-This project accompanies the paper "Syntactic Adaptation and Word Learning in Children and Adults," under review.
+This project accompanies the paper "Syntactic Adaptation and Word Learning in Children and Adults" (Swanson, Frank, & Degen), under review.
 It includes materials and results for three experiments examining how syntactic adaptation supports children's word learning.
 The materials for this project are broken down into three sections: 1) experiments, 2) analysis, and 3) writing.

 ## Experiments